CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/masquerade/2019-02-13-certificate-impersonation.md

 ## Detections

 * Monitor certificates being used in the environment and detect self-signed certs.
-Extract the `common name` field from the certificate and compare the base domain to Alexa's top million.
+Extract the `commonname` field from the certificate and compare the base domain to Alexa's top million.
 * Compare the SHA1 hash of the certificate to Abuse.sh's SHA1 blacklist

 ## Toolkit